JacobLStephens/Local-LM-Querying/README.md

 - abc
 - pytest

-All of these dependencies are inlcuded in the requirements.yml file, which can be utilized by the following steps:
+All of these dependencies are included in the requirements.yml file, which can be utilized by the following steps:

 ### 1. Installing Conda
 Miniconda, a lightweight environment manager, can be downloaded [here.](https://docs.anaconda.com/miniconda/miniconda-install/)